AtsukoCoffey/search4herbs/README.md

 First, save all the instances in the list and using `@classmethod` to sort out by specific value.
 Then, randomly pick up instances by populations' weight.
 ![Find instance by value](readme/credit-find-instance-by-value.png "Find instance by value")

-### Slow print use standard output write and flush
+### Slow print use standard output `write` and `flush`
 In this kind of text based game, the effects of text display play an important role in user readability.
-I found this speed controle function code first.
+I found this speed control function code first.
 However this time I couldn't understand why and how this work.
 So below are some researches about this.
 ![Slow print with speed controle - Stack Oveflow](readme/credit-slow-print-1.png "Slow print with speed controle  - Stack Oveflow")

 <details>